 A Final Word

 The most important thing to remember is… you don’t need to muddle through the training process on your own.
-Work with a trainer who has experience in positive reinforcement training and who can help set you and your puppy up for success.
+Work with a trainer who has experience in positive reinforcement training and can help set you and your puppy up for success.
 In addition to Puppy Kindergarten, Underdogs Long Beach offers private in-person classes and virtual sessions.
 Check out all services here to find the right fit for you.

 Looking for more resources to help you navigate puppyhood?
 Check out: